Sucking a dummy can help relax and settle babies but many parents are concerned about the effect of a dummy on their child’s teeth and mouth.

 - tooth decay (especially the front teeth) – if the dummy is dipped in sugary substances such as honey or jam.

-Trying to stop dummy use suddenly is not recommended, as it can lead to other oral habits such as thumb or finger sucking.
-Most children will give up sucking habits between the ages of two and four.
+Avoid trying to stop dummy use suddenly, as it can lead to other oral habits such as thumb or finger sucking.

 If the habit continues into primary school years, seek advice from your oral health professional.